MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### C++14: NSDMI for Aggregates

-An aggregate is an array or a class that has no user-provided constructor, no private or protected non-static data members, no base classes, and no virtual functions.
+An aggregate is an array or a class that has: no user-provided constructor, no non-static data members that are private or protected, no base classes, and no virtual functions.
 Beginning in C++14, aggregates may contain member initializers.
 For more information, see [Member initializers and aggregates](https://wg21.link/n3605).

 ### C++14: Extended `constexpr`

-Expressions declared as **`constexpr`** are now allowed to contain certain kinds of declarations, if and switch statements, loop statements, and mutation of objects whose lifetime began within the constexpr expression evaluation.
+Expressions declared as **`constexpr`** are now allowed to contain certain kinds of declarations, if and switch statements, loop statements, and mutation of objects whose lifetime began within the **`constexpr`** expression evaluation.
 There's no longer a requirement that a **`constexpr`** non-static member function must be implicitly **`const`**.
-For more information, see [Relaxing constraints on constexpr functions](https://wg21.link/n3652).
+For more information, see [Relaxing constraints on `constexpr` functions](https://wg21.link/n3652).

 ### C++17: Terse `static_assert`